KdotJPG/OpenSimplex2/README.md

 * Tileable 3D noise (using an extension of the above)
 * Tileable 3D noise (exact, using the "classic" lattice orientation)

+#### Change Log
+* Slightly reorganized description above, and added TODO/changelog.
+(Jan 23, 2020)
+* Renamed / additionally named the noise "OpenSimplex (2.0)", separated into two versions/variants.
+(Jan 23, 2020)
+ * SuperSimplex and FastSimplexStyleNoise are very similar to each other algorithmically, and are in the same spirit as the original OpenSimplex.
+ * OpenSimplex is used in a lot of projects, and the naming might help facilitate adoption of the new noise in its place.
+* Add C# ports of evaluators.
+(Jan 13, 2020)
+* Create separate files which include area generators.
+(Jan 13, 2020)
+* Renamed PlaneFirst evaluators to XYBeforeZ, and added XZBeforeY.
+(Jan 13, 2020)
+* Fixed equals() method in AreaGenLatticePoint3D for area generators.
+(Dec 24, 2019)

 ## Renders